 To achieve a uniform appearance across the entire floor, we require that you open and work from a minimum of four cartons at a time and lay out the flooring ahead of time.
 Be sure to mix the planks for the best aesthetic appearance.
 Make certain the room is well lit to ensure color is consistent and that any visual defects can be seen and removed prior to installation.
 "Racking the Floor" is essential to achieve a random appearance.
-Start by cutting several boards in random lengths, differing the lengths by at least six inches.
 As you continue working across the floor remember to maintain a six-inch minimum space between the end joints.
 Randomly install different lengths to avoid a patterned appearance.
 Never waste materials; the end cuts from starter rows should be used at the opposite side of the room to complete rows or may be used to start the next row.